ALBA-Synchrotron/sardana-redis/README.md

 Install the plugin from the setup.py file and edit the Sardana Macroserver RecorderPath property to point to the folder where the RedisBlissRecorder is.

 ### Usage
-The recorder can be activated by setting it in spock with the command `senv DataRecorder "RedisBlissRecorder"`
+The recorder can be activated by setting it in spock with the command `senv ScanRecorder "RedisBlissRecorder"`

 By default, `localhost:6379` will be used as the redisDB but a custom url can be set in the RedisURL sardana environemnt variable, e.g. `senv RedisURL "redis://localhost:6379"`